 During card personalization, the card can be reset back to its virgin stage by calling the CLEAR CARD command.
-This command will physically erase the EEPROM memory and key data so reprogramming is possible.
+This command will physically erase the EEPROM memory and return the card back to Manufacturer Stage.
+Re-personalization of the card is possible.